MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/overview-sss.md

 ![Image of the SharePoint Success Site landing page](media/sss-landing.png)

 #### Microsoft 365 learning pathways
 In order to provision the SharePoint Success Site, you will first be required to install [Microsoft 365 learning pathways](https://docs.microsoft.com/office365/customlearning/).
 M365 learning pathways connects to a Microsoft-maintained content repository that includes publicly available SharePoint help content.
 As the content repository is updated, M365 learning pathways will automatically display updated SharePoint training content.
-M365 learning pathwaysalso lets you create targeted training playlists that meet the needs of your organization outside of SharePoint training content by uploading your own custom playlists.
+M365 learning pathways also lets you create targeted training playlists that meet the needs of your organization outside of SharePoint training content by uploading your own custom playlists.

 ![Image of the Microsoft 365 learning pathways solution](media/sss-m365-learning-pathways.png)